Arawa (canoe): Voyage to Aotearoa

 During the voyage to New Zealand, Tama-te-kapua became desirous of Kearoa.
-Ngātoro-i-rangi noticed this and took guarded his wife during the night while he was on deck navigating, by tying one end of a cord to her hair and holding the other end in his hand.
+Ngātoro-i-rangi noticed this and guarded his wife during the night while he was on deck navigating, by tying one end of a cord to her hair and holding the other end in his hand.
 However, Tama-te-kapua untied the cord from Kearoa's hair and attached it to the bed in order to have sex with her, repeating this over a number of nights.
 One night he was nearly caught in the act by Ngātoro-i-rangi, but managed to escape, though forgetting the cord in his haste.
 Ngātoro-i-rangi found the cord and deduced that Tama-te-kapua had been with Kearoa.
 In revenge, he raised a huge whirlpool in the sea named Te korokoro-o-te-Parata ('The throat of Te Parata').
 The waka was about to be lost with all on board, before Ngātoro-i-rangi took mercy and calmed the seas.

 During these events, all the kūmara on board the canoe were lost overboard, except a few in a small kete being held by Whakaotirangi.
 After the calming of the seas, a shark (known as an arawa) was seen in the water.
 Ngātoro-i-rangi renamed the waka Te Arawa, after this shark, which then accompanied the waka to Aotearoa, acting as a kai-tiaki (guardian).

-The Arawa canoe then continued to New Zealand without incident, finally sighting land at Whangaparaoa, where feather headdresses were cast away due to greed and the beauty of the pohutukawa bloom.
-On landfall, an argument took place with members of the Tainui canoe over the ownership of a beached whale.
-Tama-te-kapua again used deceit to take possession of the whale despite the rightful claim of the Tainui.
-The canoe then travelled north up the coast to the Coromandel Peninsula, where Tama-te-kapua first sighted the mountain Moehau, where he later made his home.
-Heading south again, the canoe finally came to rest at Maketu, where it was beached and stood until being burnt by Raumati of Taranaki some years later.

-Items brought to New Zealand on the Arawa, other than the kūmara saved by Whakaotirangi, included a tapu kōhatu (stone) left by Ngātoro-i-rangi on the island Te Poito o te Kupenga a Taramainuku just off the coast of Cape Colville.
-This stone held the mauri to protect the Arawa peoples and their descendants from evil.
-In addition, the canoe brought over two gods, one called Itupaoa, which was represented by a roll of tapa, and another stone carving now possibly buried at Mokoia Island on Lake Rotorua.
+Arrival

+The Arawa canoe continued on to New Zealand, finally sighting land at Whangaparaoa near Cape Runaway in Te Moana-a-Toi (the Bay of Plenty).
+When the crew saw the bright red flowers of the pōhutukawa as they came in to land, they threw away their red-feather head-dresses, thinking that they could use the flowers instead.
+The feathers were found on the beach by Māhina, who refused to return them.

+After they had landed, the crew discovered that the Tainui canoe had already landed nearby.
+They also found a beached sperm whale.
+Tama-te-kapua built a tuahu altar out of weathered materials and tied the canoe to the jaw of the whale, covering the rope with sand, as if it had been covered up by the tide.
+He pointed these things out to the crew of Tainui and convinced them that Arawa had actually arrived first.
+This incident is the subject of much dispute between Arawa and Tainui, who tell a similar story, but with the roles reversed.

+On arrival, Tahu-whakatiki and Waitaha, the two sons of Hei, argued.
+Tahu-whakatiki therefore left the Arawa and eventually settled at Whangārei.